SO YUMMY IN MY TUMMY.

 Instead of filling these sticky buns with strawberry jam, you could use any favourite jam – and bonus points if you use homemade jam!
 That would be NEXT-LEVEL.

-There are a lot of steps to making these Strawberry Sticky Buns, but I promise it is really not that challenging – there is a lot of waiting around, so make sure you give yourself a good few hours to prep these buns.
+There are a lot of steps to making these Strawberry Sticky Buns, but I promise it is really not that challenging – there is a lot of waiting around (3 hours, in fact), so make sure you give yourself a good few hours, or a lazy weekend afternoon, to prep these buns.

 I think these would make a pretty special surprise for your honey bun – even better, you can get them all ready the night before and then in the morning, pop them in the oven for Valentine’s Day breakfast!